Match # 192515

 The Clark Center experience allows interns to provide individual and/or group treatment to individuals struggling with a wide array of behavioral health disorders.
 As would be expected in an outpatient, community mental health setting, individuals most often present with SUD, depression, and anxiety, but it is not uncommon for interns to be exposed to individuals presenting with psychotic features, severe co-occurring disorders, and personality disorders.

 If the intern expresses interest in any particular cultural group (i.e. impoverished, Hmong, Karen, Hispanic, gay or lesbian, physical disability, faith-based) referrals are directed to that intern.

 The Clark Center is flexible when it comes to scheduling activities of interns and providers.
-Though normal operating hours are Monday through Friday from 8:00 am – 5:00 pm, some counselors prefer to work four 10 hour days.
+Normal operating hours are Monday through Friday from 8:00 am – 5:00 pm.
 The intern will be assigned opportunities to complete clinical interviews for assessment and be scheduled for individual and group counseling sessions.
 The intern can also expect to be able to observe providers perform EBPs like EMDR and PCIT.
 Interns will have scheduled supervision meetings but can expect to communicate with the supervisor between meetings as needed.

 APPIC Training Experiences